-In South Africa the government has developed a policy framework (the White Paper on Renewable Energy) and set a target of sourcing 10,000 GWh $^{(1)}$ from renewable energy projects by 2013 $^{(2)}$ .
+In South Africa, the government has developed a policy framework (the White Paper on Renewable Energy) and set a target of sourcing 10,000 GWh (1) from renewable energy projects by 2013 (2).
 This amounts to approximately four percent of South Africa's total estimated energy demand by 2013.
-In the Western Cape, provincial government has also made a commitment to improving sustainability by setting a goal of generating 15 percent of all energy from renewable resources by 2014 $^{(3)}$ .
-At the Copenhagen Conference in December 2009 South Africa's president also set a target for the reduction of $CO_2$ (4) emissions, as laid out in the Integrated Resource Plan (IRP 2010) $^{(5)}$ which sets a target reduction of $CO_2$ emissions by 34 percent by 2020, a goal that the renewable energy sector plays a major role in achieving.
+In the Western Cape, provincial government has also made a commitment to improving sustainability by setting a goal of generating 15 percent of all energy from renewable resources by 2014 (3).
+At the Copenhagen Conference in December 2009 South Africa's president also set a target for the reduction of CO_2 (4) emissions, as laid out in the Integrated Resource Plan (IRP 2010) (5) which sets a target reduction of CO_2 emissions by 34 percent by 2020, a goal that the renewable energy sector plays a major role in achieving.
 This goal was reiterated by Minister Edna Molewa at the December 2010 Climate Change Conference in Cancun, Mexico.

 Emergency load shedding in South Africa during 2007 and 2008 highlighted the challenges facing South Africa in terms of electricity generation, transmission and distribution.
-The National Integrated Response Plan (IRP), drafted at the time, acknowledged the role that independent power producers (IPPs) (including those harnessing renewable energy resources) can play in
+The Integrated Resource Plan (IRP) for electricity supply, drafted at the time, acknowledged the role that independent power producers (IPPs) (including those harnessing renewable energy